 Portree and charming little towns

-But I did spend a solid hour two days in a row absorbing the awe-inspiring scenery that is the Portree Harbour.
-This town’s heart lies in the harbour that is surrounded with cliffs.
+But I did spend a solid hour, two days in a row, absorbing the awe-inspiring scenery that is the Portree Harbour.
+This town’s heart lies in the harbour that is surrounded by cliffs.
 Designed by Thomas Telford, a famous Scottish civil engineer, Portree or Port Righ means ‘king’s port’.

-While I stayed at The Caledonian, off the main square, I had some amazing food at The Lower Deck and The Caluchllin Inn.
+The town has three prominent inns – The Caledonian, off the main square, The Lower Deck and The Caluchllin Inn.
 The town has several seafood restaurants that you MUST eat at; simply the best seafood in all of Scotland.
-Most of them are small cosy spaces with limited seating so I recommend getting a reservation.
+Most of them are small cozy spaces with limited seating so I recommend getting a reservation.
 There seemed to be some gift shops too but I did not get a chance to pop into these.

 Point to ponder: Is quaint and cute mandatory for towns in the Scottish Highlands?
 We took ‘comfort breaks’ and ‘food breaks’ in towns like Pitlochry and Fort William and they were small, charming and well, quaint and cute!

 And I mention lungs because while the walk down to the lighthouse is a breeze, the climb back is strenuous.
 There is just one path that takes you from the car park to the lighthouse.
 It begins behind a battered shed at the car park.
-Take a few steps and you will see the beginning of a concrete path with a hand rail; note that the path is steep and is slippery after rains.
+Take a few steps and you will see the beginning of a concrete path with a handrail, a path that is steep and slippery after rains.
 Not recommended for those with vertigo or knee issues.
 The path often breaks off into smaller ways leading to the cliff edges.
-But remember the winds I mentioned.
+But remember the winds I mentioned?
 You don’t want to be blown off the edge, land in the water and be shark fodder. #freeadvice